Since 2017

 Step 19

-20. Transfer the "rose" to the centre of the parchment.
-Next, we will form the bread from it.
+20. I carefully transfer the "rose" to the centre of the parchment.
+From it I will form the bread.

 Step 20

-21. Take the next strip of dough and place it on the baking sheet.
-Wrap it around the "rose" centre.
+21. I take the second strip of dough and place it on the baking sheet.
+I wrap it around the "rose" in a spiral, LEAVING a gap of 0.5–1 cm between the coils, because the dough increases during baking and fills the space.

 Step 21

-22. Do the same with each subsequent strip of dough.
-You will get bread in the shape of a beautiful snail.
-Do not tightly press the strips against each other, since the dough will still rise.
+22. I do the same with each subsequent strip, "winding" all the strips around the centre to form the characteristic spiral Snail, 25–28 cm in diameter.
+Do not press the strips tightly against each other, since the dough will still rise.

 Step 22